QUICK, EASY TO FOLLOW

 Game Objective

-Each round, match your animal cards (from the white deck) with their matching animal cards (in the black deck) to make them worth POINTS.
+Match your animal cards (from the white deck) with their matching animal cards (in the black deck) to make them worth POINTS.

 • Each round, be the first player to have POINTS for all of your cards.